-10.1 There is a risk that the accounts will not be signed off by the auditors as a result of errors; however, every effort has been made to ensure the accuracy of the Statements.
+10.1 There is always a risk that the accounts will not be signed off by the auditors as a result of errors; however, every effort is to ensure the accuracy of the Statements.

 11.0 CLIMATE CHANGE

 11.1 There are no climate change issues arising from this report.